MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 ## Alternative Solutions

 * **HTML anchor tag target install
 `<a href="https://airhorner.com" target="_install">honk</a>`:** An alternate solution to allow installation of web apps is by allowing a new target type of `_install` to the HTML anchor tag.
 This has the benefit of being able to work in environments that have JS disabled and can also be another entry point for installation.
-While this is an elegant solution, it limits the amount of information a developer can act upon that the promise does provide, such as if the prompt was shown or if the origin has permissions to install apps.
+An event could be fired if the prompt/installation is successful and provide similar information to the one that the promise returns.
+Once the API ships this can be a fast follow-up to enable installs in a declarative way.

 ## Open Questions